 As these knowledge base articles reside in your SharePoint server, you can allow your end-users access to the KB website so that end-users and customers experiencing technical challenges can self-service the answer to their problem by accessing this web-based knowledge base.
 Once on the Knowledge Base web interface, end-users may click through the tiered problem categories and type to find articles they are looking for.
 They can even make use of the SharePoint inbuilt search functionality to query KB articles by keywords.
 A knowledge base repository acts as an effective knowledge sharing medium, boosting support productivity by leveraging collective knowledge and providing invaluable KB Articles to support technicians in a snap!
 It also helps in improving the average “First Call Resolution” timing significantly, as technicians find resolution to problems quickly.

 Another long term expectation or goal of implementing an issue tracking system in the organization is to be able to re-engineer business processes, reinforce resources and forecast problem areas and exploit all these factors for competitive advantage.
-Senior managers should be able to perform information mining to seek out trends and other hidden measures such as response and resolution durations.
+Senior managers should be able to perform information mining to seek out trends and other hidden measures such as response and resolution duration.
 Analyzing these mathematical values for cues are critical to devise an effective strategy for helpdesk best practices.
 In a nutshell, an ideal issue tracking system should aid in extracting mission critical information and intelligence that will enable better decision- in the team and organization.
 In our Issue Tracking system, we have implemented two kind of reporting tools – Summary Reports generator and OLAP Statistics and Reporting.

 With the Summary Report tool, managers can generate summarized reports on support tickets based on different time interval.
 It appraises on the current happenings on the helpdesk and enables tracking the progress of tickets.
 It provides an overview about when tickets are logged, due, worked and resolved over a period of time.
-Any fields can be selected for inclusion into the reports which can then be exported to Excel, Text, XML or HTML web page or printed for sharing and easy distribution.
+Any fields can be selected for inclusion into the reports which can then be exported to PDF, Word, Excel, Text, XML or HTML web page or printed for sharing and easy distribution.

 The OLAP tool on the other hand, provides statistics on trouble tickets from the SharePoint lists.
 It supports displaying multidimensional data structures in grids, charts and graphs and support most common operations such as pivoting, drill down/slice and dice, filtering etc. This gives managers a unique opportunity to analyze their helpdesk data – slice and dice performance data to seek opportunity, drill down into trouble spots to reinforce and strengthen policies.
 It also provides various inbuilt reports specific to Issue Tracker tickets.
 Helpdesk managers can also easily create and save their user-defined reports for future references.
 Any report, chart, grid or graph can be saved to PDF, images, web pages or printed.